 - increasing abundance of bacteria and diversity of bacteria – important factors in a healthy gut microbiota

-Even though current research around inflammation, omega-3 fats, and the gut microbiota is preliminary and predominantly in animal models, it helps us to understand why we see health benefits with adequate intakes of omega-3’s, and just how powerful these fats can be in maintaining our health and preventing disease.
+Even though current research around inflammation, omega-3 fats, and the gut microbiota is preliminary and predominantly in animal models, it helps us to understand why we see health benefits with adequate intakes of omega-3’s.
+It also shows us just how powerful these fats can be in maintaining our health and preventing disease.

 Why not just supplement with omega-3’s?